 R – But many recovering alcoholics move to sugar when they get sober.

 M – Right.
 But that doesn’t mean they are addicted to sugar.
-It means they have not yet learned how to cope appropriately with the stressors and triggers.
+It means they have not yet learned how to cope effectively with their stressors and triggers.
 (We see something similar in people who have bariatric surgery but have not addressed the underlying drivers for binge eating.)

 Thank you for the thought-provoking dialogue.
 I hope you will include www.AmIHungry.com as a resource for those who don’t find the addiction model effective for them.